Laser-dressed partial density of states: Introduction

 Analyzing a laser-dressed DOS, it is common to focus only on its time-averaged part.
 Here, we also go beyond this standard approach and analyze both the time-averaged and the time-dependent part of the laser-dressed PDOS.
 We show that the time-dependent part of the PDOS reveals the contribution of specific orbitals to the time-dependent changes in the electron density.
 This information provides a structure of instantaneous bonds formed during the interaction with light.
 On the one hand, it provides new details about microscopic optically-induced dynamics, and, on the other hand, it can be useful for the interpretation of subcycle-resolved measurements.
 We illustrate our approach with the calculations of the PDOS of a laser-dressed wurtzite ZnO crystal.

 Our calculations of the PDOS are based on an ab initio computational framework within the Floquet-Bloch formalism.
-The Floquet-Bloch formalism is a powerful method to describe laser-dressed electron dynamics beyond the perturbation theory \cite{hsu2006floquet, faisal1997floquet, tzoar1975theory}.
+The Floquet-Bloch formalism is a powerful method to describe laser-dressed electron dynamics beyond the perturbation theory \cite{hsu2006floquet, faisal1997floquet, tzoar1975theory}.The Floquet formalism implies periodic driving.
+This assumption is justified for a strong optical field comprising 10--15 cycles \cite{Lucchini2022,PhysRevB.104.L060303}.
+Our study is thus relevant for optical manipulation by laser pulses of several tens femtoseconds or longer.
 We combine the Floquet-Bloch formalism with the density functional theory (DFT) to obtain laser-dressed states.
 Laser-dressed states provide observables of a laser-dressed electronic system such as a time-dependent electronic density or an electron current density \cite{hsu2006floquet,XOWM,popova2024microscopic}.
 Here, we use the DFT in the combination with the linearized augmented plane wave plus localized orbitals (LAPW$+$lo) method \cite{0} to obtain laser-dressed states and use them to calculate PDOS.
 We select the LAPW$+$lo method, since it provides a full potential treatment of an electronic structure, and is convenient to project the density of states on particular orbitals.